ONSdigital/eq-questionnaire-runner/doc/python-type-hinting.md

 ## ParamSpec

-Use to forward the parameter types of one callable to another callable e.g. to add basic logging to a function, create a decorator `add_logging` to log function calls:
+Used to forward the parameter types of one callable to another callable.
+This is useful when type annotating decorators.

+For example, a basic logging function decorator can be typed as:

 ```python
 T = TypeVar('T')